 The Independent Reviewer can recommend:

-- the Board’s determination should be confirmed.
-There is no further investigation and the Board’s original determination remains in place.
+- the Community Panel’s determination should be confirmed.
+There is no further investigation and the Community Panel’s original determination remains in place.

-- the Board should review its determination.
-In this situation the case will be referred back to the Board at its next meeting along with the Independent Reviewer’s recommendation and any material submitted during the independent review process.
-The Board must then review its determination in line with any recommendations from the Independent Reviewer.
-The Board can then either uphold or dismiss the original complaint/s.
+- the Community Panel should review its determination.
+In this situation the case will be referred back to the Community Panel at its next meeting along with the Independent Reviewer’s recommendation and any material submitted during the independent review process.
+The Community Panel must then review its determination in line with any recommendations from the Independent Reviewer.
+The Community Panel can then either uphold or dismiss the original complaint/s.

-The case report for the original case will be revised to include details of the Independent Reviewer’s recommendation and, where necessary, the outcome of the Board’s review of its determination.
+The case report for the original case will be revised to include details of the Independent Reviewer’s recommendation and, where necessary, the outcome of the Community Panel’s review of its determination.

-The Board’s determination on reviewed cases is final.
+The Community Panel’s determination on reviewed cases is final.
 No further review is possible.
 An outline of cases reviewed is available.

-The ASB will inform all parties of the Board’s final determination.
-Determinations that are revised or amended following a review will be published on the ASB website.
+Ad Standards will inform all parties of the Community Panel’s final determination.
+Determinations that are revised or amended following a review will be published on Ad Standards' website.